samskivert/website/blog/_posts/2013-11-07-thinking-aloud-rsp.md

 External resources (like `stdin` and `stdout`, the file system, the network, etc.) are also modeled as reactive state.
 I'll describe how all of these usual suspects are modeled in a later blog post.

-I'll defer explaining the *hierarchical* aspect of the state until we describe *systems* below.
+The *hierarchical* aspect of the state will be described in *Systems* below.

 ### Pure functions

 Pure functions are how most computation is accomplished in RSP.
 As I'll show below in *Behaviors*, when a piece of state changes, that new state value is routed (usually) through one or more pure functions and the result is used to update some other piece of state.
-Pure functions can of course call other pure functions in the course of their computation.
+Pure functions can naturally call other pure functions in the course of their computation.

-Pure functions place the most significant restriction on the host language: that it have no global mutable state (or the most significant demand on programmer discipline: don't use global mutable state).
+Purity of function places the most significant restriction on the host language: that it have no global mutable state (or the most significant demand on programmer discipline: don't use global mutable state).
 Note however, that inside a pure function, mutable state is perfectly acceptable.
 As long as there are no observable side effects, you can use whatever approach you like in your pure functions.
 Write 'em in assembly if you like.

 You don't have to worry about concurrency when writing your pure functions; that happens at a higher level.
 In a garbage collected host language, it is even reasonable to heap allocate data and